Control of relevant hazards associated with the procurement of food (including raw materials) in the context of HACCP

 • operators identify and control all relevant hazards;

 • the operator shall make specific arrangements with the supplier on the control of those hazards and these shall be recorded in writing.
-Having a product specification or declaration, data from the producer, traceability and can be part of the agreements;
+Having a product specification or declaration, data from the producer, traceability and registration can be part of the agreements;

 • the operator checks that the agreements are being fulfilled.
 In fact, this is about the reliability of the supplier.
 As verifiable trust in the supplier grows, the degree of control may decrease.
 The system is dynamic, which means that experiences and new insights can lead to adjustments in the approach;